Meili: Enabling SmartNIC as a Service in the Cloud

-Ideally, we envision a unified platform to provide \snic-as-a-service (SaaS) as shown in Figure~\ref{fig:idea_overview}.
-Similar to the platform-as-a-service (PaaS) in cloud computing, SaaS should offer efficient resource management for a pool of \snics and reduce the development cost to optimize the individual \snics.
-Developers only need to create their applications assuming ``one-big-\snic'' is available and submit them for deployment with specific performance requirements.
-Through SaaS, operators can gain fine-grained control over \snic resources in the cluster, facilitating tasks such as resource allocation, \snic multiplexing, failover, and adaptive resource scaling.
-For example, when deploying three applications, zlib DoS \cite{zdos}, L7 Filter \cite{l7filter}, and IPComp Gateway \cite{ipcomprfc,nfp17}, existing \snic platforms require manual deployment in three separate BlueField-2 \snics.
-Each application on a \snic can achieve 20 Gbps, but the heterogeneous resource on each card is underutilized due to the various resource bottlenecks of the applications.
-In contrast, with SaaS, developers should expect their applications to be more efficiently deployed on \snics.
-As shown later in \S\ref{subsec:benefit}, cross-\snic resource management in SaaS enables the deployment of the three applications using only two \snics with comparable performance.
+We thus envision a unified platform to provide \snic as a service (\saas) as shown in Figure~\ref{fig:idea_overview}.
+Similar to platform as a service (PaaS) in cloud computing, \saas offers efficient resource management for a pool of \snics to reduce the development and deployment cost.
+Developers only need to create applications to a big \snic with all resources ever needed and submit them for deployment with performance targets.
+With \saas, operators gain fine-grained control over \snic resources in the cluster, facilitating tasks like allocation, \nic multiplexing, and adaptive scaling.
+For example, when deploying three applications as shown later in \S\ref{subsec:benefit}, existing \snic platforms require separate deployment in three \nics.
+Many resources on each \nic are underutilized this way as different applications have different demands.
+In contrast, with \saas, only two \nics are actually needed to deliver the same performance.

-To realize this SaaS vision, we take a concrete step by designing and implementing {\bf \sys} to organize \snics as one unified pool and to expose a simple ``one-NIC'' abstraction for applications to tap into the pool efficiently.
-In \sys, we need to address three imminent design questions.
+To realize this vision, we build a new system \sys for the popular SoC based \snics.
+In a nutshell, \sys unifies heterogeneous \snics as one big resource pool and exposes a simple ``one-\nic'' abstraction for applications to tap into this pool efficiently and flexibly.
+An application pipeline is potentially deployed across different \nics, and a \nic potentially hosts different applications.
+In \sys, we need to address three imminent design challenges.